xbwei/Data-Mining-on-Social-Media/Twitter/README.md

 <li>StreamAPI gets tweets from specific locations by using StreamAPI and store collected tweets in  postgre sql database.
 Extract geo-tagged locations, mentioned users, retweeted users and replying users into separate fields</li>

-<li>Retrivehistroictweetid extracts historic tweet id of specific users by sending request to twitter search website</li>
+<li>ExtractHistroicTweetid extracts historic tweet id of specific users by sending request to twitter search website</li>

 </ul>
 An visualization tool is provided at https://github.com/xbwei/Visualization-for-Geo-Twitter-Data